thezettascale/KAEM/README.md

   <img src="figures/results/individual_plots/darcy_flow_gaussian_fft.png" width="25%" />
 </p>

-When importance sampling fails (WIP), the unadjusted Langevin algorithm (ULA) may be used for posterior sampling instead.
+When importance sampling fails, the unadjusted Langevin algorithm (ULA) may be used for posterior sampling instead.
 Prior sampling can still proceed by inverse transform to preserve fast inference post-training.

 And when ULA and maximum likelihood fail, it can also be trained with a variance-reduction strategy based on Thermodynamic Integration: